BhanuSireeshaG/Fibonacci-Series-in-Java-Script/README.md

 # Fibonacci-Series-in-Java-Script
-This Repository solves the fibonacci series in java script using recursion
+This Repository returns nth element of fibonacci series.